ehsanyaqoob/funica/README.md

 Funica is built to make furnishing your home smarter, easier, and more beautiful.

 📬 Contact

-👨‍💻 Developer: Ehsan Yaqoob
+👨‍💻 Ehsan Yaqoob
-📧 Email: ehsanyaqoob07@gmail.com
+📧 ehsanyaqoob07@gmail.com

-📱 Project: Funica — Smart Modern Furniture App
+📱 Funica — Smart Modern Furniture App
 💙 Built With: Flutter